• Home

 3. Bras with bones

-I’ve had it with wired bras.
-They leave me bruised and in pain.
+I’ve had it with wired bras which leave me bruised and in pain.
 Wireless bras are my go-to nowadays.
 They do an adequate job and keep my nips from popping out when it’s cold.

 It’s important to get the correct bra size.
-I found a bra size calculator online and was surprised that I was a B cup instead of a D. Of course, having a bra expert fit you is even better.
+You can use an online bra size calculator but having a bra expert fit you is even better.

 4. Leggings and elastic waistlines